tsetsefly/42-piscine_july_2016-fremont/README.md

 ex00: Does not compile | ex01: OK | ex02: OK | ex03: OK | ex04: OK | ex05: KO | ex06: Nothing turned in | ex07: Nothing turned in | ex08: Nothing turned in | ex09: Nothing turned in

 -ex00 fixed by adding prototype to header

+## rush00

+ex00: OK

+-NOTE: ex01_04/ is working code for the other exercises, not my solutions

+## rush01

+ex00: KO

+-doesn't work for multiple solutions, misses one error-checking scenario

+## rush02

+ex00: KO

+-works except forgot to initialize last_col in the *row_col_list function in main.c

+## sastantua

+ex00: KO

+-didn't get a working solution

+## match_n_match

+ex00: OK | ex01: Nothing turned in

+-didn't get a working solution for ex01

+# eval_expr

+ex00: Nothing turned in

+# BSQ

+ex00: OK